patrickedqvist/wait-for-vercel-preview/README.md

 ### `url`

-The netlify deploy preview url that was deployed.
+The vercel deploy preview url that was deployed.

 ## Example usage